- Target disease: Post kala-azar dermal leishmaniasis (PKDL)

 - Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; French Development Agency (AFD), France; Médecins Sans Frontières/Doctors without Borders; Special Programme for Research and Training in Tropical Diseases (WHO-TDR), Switzerland.

-DNDi is prioritizing the management of PKDL patients who are believed to constitute a potential reservoir of infection for VL in the Indian Sub-continent and East Africa.
-Early treatment of PKDL patients could be critical elements of any VL public health and elimination strategy.
+DNDi is prioritizing the management of PKDL patients who are believed to constitute a potential reservoir of infection for visceral leishmaniasis in the Indian Sub-continent and East Africa.
+Early treatment of PKDL patients could be critical elements of any visceral leishmaniasis public health and elimination strategy.

 In late 2017, recruitment started for a Phase II study in Asia to test both AmBisome® monotherapy and a combination of AmBisome® and miltefosine, with six patients enrolled in clinical sites in India (RMRI in Patna and KAMRC in Muzzafarpur), while a clinical site in Bangladesh is preparing for initiation.
 The target recruitment of 110 patients is expected to be completed by January 2019.

 A Phase II study to test both AmBisome in combination with miltefosine, and paromomycin in combination with miltefosine is under preparation in Sudan.
 Target recruitment will be 110 patients over two years.

 A PKDL infectivity study – studying the ability of a pathogen to establish a horizontal infection, that is not from parent to child – in Bangladesh completed the recruitment of 65 patients and results are under analysis.
 In Sudan, the preparation of an insectarium for infectivity studies continues.